phkaeser/wlmaker/doc/ROADMAP.md

     * Verify that `wdisplays` works.
       * Fix `wdisplays` crash when unsetting `Overlay Screen Names`.
       * [done] Fix positioning of overlaid screen names.
+      * See if `wlr-screencopy-unstable-v1` would be simple to add.
   * [done] Test and verify: Multiple monitors supported.
 Supporting:
     * [done] per-monitor fractional scale.
     * [done] per-monitor transformation setting.